-The approach combines 3DGS \cite{kerbl20233dgaussiansplattingrealtime} for fast photorealistic reconstruction, Grounded-SAM \cite{ren2024groundedsamassemblingopenworld} for zero-shot semantic segmentation, and a novel filtering pipeline to generate clean, planning-ready collision geometries.
-The system achieves reconstruction speeds of under 4 minutes (avg.
-229 s) with high visual fidelity (36.35 dB PSNR), representing a 5-fold speed-up over NeRFs-based approaches while maintaining comparable quality.
+The approach combines 3DGS~\cite{kerbl20233dgaussiansplattingrealtime} for fast photorealistic reconstruction, Grounded SAM~\cite{ren2024groundedsamassemblingopenworld} for zero-shot semantic segmentation, and a filtering pipeline to generate clean, planning-ready collision geometry.
+The system completes reconstruction in under 4 minutes on average (229~s) while achieving high visual fidelity (37.03~dB PSNR and 0.9821 SSIM), representing a 5-fold speed-up over the NeRF-based baseline.}